Woolverine94/biniou/README.md

   - Storage requirements :
     - for Linux : around 100GB for installation including all defaults models.
     - for Windows : around 100GB for installation including all defaults models.
+    - for Windows : around 100GB for installation including all defaults models.
   - Storage type : SSD Nvme
   - Internet access : unlimited bandwith optical fiber internet access